chrissunny94/chrissunny94.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Hey there , greetings from a higher dimension .
+subtitle: Why you'd want to go on a date with me
 ---

-My name is Chris Sunny Thaliyath.
+My name is Inigo Montoya.
 I have the following qualities:

-- Faith
+- I rock a great mustache
-- I'm extremely loyal to the one who deserves it
+- I'm extremely loyal to my family
-- blaah

 What else do you need?